Iman Budi Hernandi: PSMS Medan

 In 2021, Iman signed a contract with Indonesian Liga 2 club PSMS Medan.
 He made his league debut on 4 November 2021 in a match against KS Tiga Naga.
 Iman scored his first goal for PSMS in the 5th minute at the Kaharudin Nasution Rumbai Stadium, Pekanbaru.
 On 30 November, Hernandi provided an assist a corner kick for Zikri Akbar in a 1–2 win over Sriwijaya, with this result, PSMS certainly qualified for the Liga 2 play-offs.
 PSMS managed to finish as Group A champions with 20 points.
-Until the end of the season, he contributed with 8 appearances, dan scored one goal and 1 assist during with PSMS Medan for 2021–22 season.
+He made eight appearances for PSMS Medan during the 2021–22 season, scoring one goal and making one assist.

 On 10 September 2022, he made his start of the new season, in a North Sumatran derby against Karo United at Teladan Stadium.
 The game ended in a 1–0 victory for PSMS Medan.
 Following the dissolution of the PSMS Medan squad due to the 2022–23 Liga 2 not continuing the effects of the heartbreaking tragedy, he and his teammates chose to leave the club, and try a trial at one of the Liga 1 club.